benjvi/benjvi.github.io/_posts/2015-08-09-Spring-MVC.md

 ### Servlets

 For the Servlet, the situation is fairly simple.
-The webapp's eb.xml defines a mapping from a URL to a servlet, then the Servlet itself contains two methods: doGEt and doPost.
-Both of these methods take in two objects, an HttpServletRequest and an HttpServletResponse. the first contains details of the request we received, and the second is where we will write our model details to.
+The webapp's `web.xml` defines a mapping from a URL to a servlet, then the Servlet itself contains two methods: `doGet` and `doPost`.
+Both of these methods take in two objects, an HttpServletRequest and an HttpServletResponse.
+The first contains details of the request we received, and the second is where we will write our model details to.
 In fact, anything we send to standard out from these methods will be part of the HTML response, although it is normal to use a requestdispatcher to render the response via a jsp (with our request/response objects included).
 In effect the normal flow should look like this:

 1. Servlet method invoked
 2. Create Service object to parse input